Dhn454/World_Population_prospects/README.md

 ### Installing Dependencies

-This repo uses docker compose to orchestrate the containers, so please go ahead and install [Docker](https://docs.docker.com/engine/install/) and [docker compose](https://docs.docker.com/compose/install/)
+This repo uses docker compose to orchestrate the containers, so please go ahead and install [Docker](https://docs.docker.com/engine/install/) and [docker compose](https://docs.docker.com/compose/install/).
+[Python 3.12](https://www.python.org/downloads/release/python-3128/) was being used at the time of this development.

 In order to get full compatibility when receiving results you need to install new packages as follows: